kubernetes/community/contributors/guide/owners.md

 - directories that lack OWNERS files, resulting in too many hitting root OWNERS
 - OWNERS files that have a single person as both approver and reviewer
 - OWNERS files that haven't been touched in over 6 months
-- OWNERS files that have non-collaborators present
+- OWNERS files that have non organization members present

 Good examples of OWNERS usage: